Empowering the Special Needs Community

 Pick out clothes the night before

 Make it a habit to choose and layout your children’s clothing for the next day before putting them to bed.
 Doing this the night before will eliminate another step in the morning and avoid a potential argument over which t-shirt or sweater they want to wear.
 Giving your child the opportunity to make this decision on their own empowers them as well as encourages healthy decision-making.
-This will also provide you with insight into what they prefer, and may even lead to more positive behaviours related to dressing.
+This will also provide you with insight into what they prefer, and may even lead to more positive behaviors related to dressing.
 Keep in mind, if there’s a yellow sweater your child is attached to, be sure to buy several so they will always have a clean yellow sweater to wear when they desire.

 Use visual aids